 The National Bank for Agriculture and Rural Development holds exams for Grade-A and Grade-B positions every year.
-This year, the NABARD exams are scheduled in June.
-One crucial part of the exam is the Agricultural and Rural Development section that deals with rural agriculture, markets, growth and development.
+One crucial part of the exam is the Agricultural and Rural Development section that deals with rural agriculture, markets, growth, and development.
 Aspiring candidates should refer to ARD Study notes for NABARD to get a comprehensive idea of the topics, which in turn, will help them perform better in the exams.
 In this section, we discuss Agricultural Markets: Concept, Classification, Factors Affecting Its Growth.

 Today, agricultural marketing undergoes a series of transfers or exchanges from person to person before it reaches the consumer.
 Three marketing functions are involved in this – preparation for consumption, assembling, and distribution.